 Sam got one in the very first episode.
 "I'm taking you home!"

-This troper fell in love with the show when, in "Asylum", they actually had the guts to make Sam hate Dean enough to call him a pathetic, mindless little soldier, shoot him through a wall with rock salt, and then not hesitate to try and shoot him four times with an actual (but empty) gun.
+in "Asylum", they actually had the guts to make Sam hate Dean enough to call him a pathetic, mindless little soldier, shoot him through a wall with rock salt, and then not hesitate to try and shoot him four times with an actual (but empty) gun.

 Followed by Dean (who had given him said empty gun) saying words along the lines of "Man, I'm not gonna give you a loaded pistol."